Imhaet/Debian/README.md

 This is not proven
 :# apt install bluez blueman
 From here, it should instal a bluetooth manager to pair a blouetooth device

+LOL, it did not, so i ran
+:$ hcidev
+to prove it was installed

+then
+:$ hciscan
+to find out the bluetooth device i wanted to pair and somehow it works now... need to redo this

 ```

 - [x] **Dual Displays** :desktop_computer: